trychlos/pwix-modal/README.md

     Creates and shows a modal dialog with `parms` parameters object.
 Known parameters are:

+    - `mdAutoFocus`

+        Whether we should try to initialize the focus ourselves,or let the application manage it.

+        When `true`, we try to set the focus on the first inputable field of the body, or the first submit button of the footer.

+        Though this is the default to make the package easier to use, the application should be conscious that this default prevent it to put the focus itself.

+        Defaults to `true`.

     - `mdBeforeClose`

         A function to be called when the user asks for close the modal, by clicking on the backdrop, or the close button of the header, or a close button in the footer.
 This function let the application allows or forbid the close: